Guruanagandhula/Olympics-Data-Analysis/README.md

 2. Set up Azure resources following the ETL pipeline steps provided in this repository.
 3. Use the provided PySpark code for data transformation in Azure Databricks.
 4. Link transformed data to Azure Synapse Analytics.
-5. (Optional) Create dashboards in Power BI for data visualization.
+5. Create dashboards in Power BI for data visualization.

 ---